 This is where I come in:

-The complete guide to the best over-the-counter allergy medication for spring allergy relief explains everything that an allergy sufferer needs to know when choosing an OTC allergy medicine for their allergy symptoms or allergy relief.
+The complete guide to the best over-the-counter allergy medication for allergy relief explains everything that an allergy sufferer needs to know when choosing an OTC allergy medicine for their allergy symptoms or allergy relief.

 Let’s get started.

 Oral Over-the-Counter Antihistamines

 Benadryl (which has the generic name diphenhydramine) is a common oral over-the-counter antihistamine.
 It has been around the longest and is the most widely used, but it shouldn’t be:

 Benadryl may be beneficial for an acute allergic reaction to a food, but as a chronic medication, it has too many drawbacks.